 When pasting text into WordPress, I have one simple rule; that you paste raw text into the Post editor without any formatting.
 This is because text that is formatted in another application and pasted into WordPress will include random snippets of HTML, which will be likely to interefere with formatting later on.

-If you are pasting from another application (such as Google Docs or MS Word), follow these steps:
+If you have authored your content in another application (such as Google Docs or MS Word), follow these steps:

-2. Open your WordPress post and select ‘Text’ view for your post content
+5. Open your WordPress post and paste your text

 This may seem cumbersome but I assure you it will result in the cleanest code for your blog post.